It’s frustrating, right?

 I couldn’t develop the right systems to make and sell my services since I couldn’t target anyone specifically.

 Long story short.
 I ended up burning money, and I couldn’t manage the company.
-At the end, I was left with a lot of debt.
+In the end, I was left with a lot of debt.

-If I had a clear specific customer avatar, not only would things have been much easier to manage, but also, I would have been able to execute marketing and sales much more easily, and thus I would have been able to develop the right systems to be able to deliver what I was actually selling.
+If I honed in on my ideal client and had a clear specific customer avatar, not only would things have been much easier to manage, but also, I would have been able to execute marketing and sales much more easily, and thus I would have been able to develop the right systems to be able to deliver what I was actually selling.

 So what happened next?